tclahr/uac-docs/docs/index.md

 - Extract files and directories status to create a bodyfile.
 - Collect system and user-specific data, configuration files and logs.
 - Acquire volatile memory from Linux systems using different methods and tools.
+- Support to write output to various cloud platforms.

 ## Supported operating systems